8 Documentation

 - Your data sources catalog

-- Your style guide already created
+- Your style guide

 - We will talk more about style guides in Chapter 9, but this document will provide team or project standards for naming variables and coding response values.